 - Transaction exposure: the Company's operations sell commodities and incur costs in different currencies.
-This creates exposure at the operational level, which may affect the Company's profitability as exchange rates fluctuate; - Exposure to currency risk: the Company is exposed to currency risk through a portion of the following assets and liabilities denominated in currencies other than the U.S. dollar: cash and cash equivalents, prepayments, receivables, accounts payable and accrued liabilities and lease liabilities; and - Translation exposure: the consolidated financial statements of the Company are presented in U.S. dollars, which is the functional currency of K92 Holdings and K92PNG.
-The Company has a functional currency of the Canadian dollars and K92 Australia has a functional currency of the Australian dollars.
-As a result of the foregoing, translation foreign exchange gains and losses are included in the determination of profit or loss.
-Therefore, as the exchange rates between the United States dollar, the Canadian dollar, Australian dollar and Papua New Guinea kina fluctuate, the Company will experience foreign exchange gains and losses, which can have a significant impact on the Company's consolidated operating results.
+This creates exposure at the operational level, which may affect the Company's profitability as exchange rates fluctuate; - Exposure to currency risk: the Company is exposed to currency risk through a portion of the following assets and liabilities denominated in currencies other than the U.S. dollar: cash and cash equivalents, trade and other receivables, trade and other payables, reclamation and closure costs obligations, warrants and gross balance exposure; and - Translation exposure: the Company's functional and reporting currency is U.S. dollars.
+The Company's other operations may have assets and liabilities denominated in currencies other than the U.S. dollar, with translation foreign exchange gains and losses included from these balances in the determination of profit or loss.
+Therefore, as the exchange rates between the Canadian dollar, Australian dollar and Papua New Guinea kina fluctuate against the United States dollar, the Company will experience foreign exchange gains and losses, which can have a significant impact on the Company's consolidated operating results.